 Not at all.
 As long as you ensure your training file is up to date before you leave your employer, the experience and exam results will move with you.

-Q: My previous firm didn’t accept credit for prior learning.
+Q: My previous organisation didn’t accept credit for prior learning.
 Can I claim this now?

 As long as you have not attempted the exam yet, with agreement from your employer, you are welcome to apply for the exemptions online.
 Please refer to the credit for prior learning directory for further clarification.